experiandataquality/GlobalIntuitive/README.md

 ##### Tokens

-> For the purpose of this sample code, the tokens for the live endpoint aren't hardcoded in source control and must be appended to the URL query string.
-For example: **https://experianplc.github.io/Experian-Address-Validation/?token=xyz**
+> For the purpose of this sample code, the tokens for the live endpoint aren't hardcoded in source control and must be appended to the query as a header parameter.

 To get your token and a free trial, contact us via [www.experian.co.uk/business/enquire](https://www.experian.co.uk/business/enquire)

 As mentioned above in [Options](/#options) you should pass your token through as a setting.
 The sample page in this repo appends it to the query string to avoid hardcoding a token in source control.

-**Development remark:** *Header vs. query string*

-When integrating this sample code directly against the API, a decision had to be made regarding how we authenticated ourselves.

-To use a token and authenticate with the API you have two integration options:

-1. Pass the `auth-token` through as a custom HTTP header.

-2. Append the `auth-token` as a parameter in the query string when making the GET request.

-If you are concerned about speed and want to reduce the latency as much as possible we recommend using the 2nd option and append the token to the query string.

-If you were to pass it through to the API as a custom HTTP header then the browser would make an additional [pre-flight](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Preflighted_requests) OPTIONS HTTP request before each search.
-Whilst ensuring your token isn't visible in any URLs it would slow it down slightly.

 ##### Invocation